codelingo/lingo/README.md

 ?>
 ```

-Then run `$ lingo review`.
+Then run `lingo review`.
 You should see the following output:

 ```bash
 test.php:2